 UK Biosphere Reserves

-The six biosphere reserves currently located around the UK are:
+The seven biosphere reserves currently located around the UK are:

 Biosffer Dyfi Biosphere (Wales) (extended 2009)